Brandonbr1/clear-windows-cache/README.md

 # clear-windows-cache

-it clears ols windows cache  which takes up gb's of data if you haven cleaned it
+it clears old windows cache  which takes up gb's of data if you haven cleaned it